dackq/express-code-challenge/readme.md

 `cd express-code-challenge/`

-Afterwards you can use Docker to set up the database and run the server.
-This process is saved in the npm start script so simply run.
+Afterwards, you need to use Docker to set up the database and run the server.
+This process is saved in the npm start script, so simply run:

 `npm start`

 This will create two docker containers and get them up and running.
 One is the server and the other is the database.
 The database will be pre-seeded with institution and book documents.

-To stop the server, press `ctrl-c`.
+To stop the server, type `ctrl-c` into the terminal where it is running.
 Anytime that you would like to run the server again, simply re-use the command `npm start` in the project directory.

 ### Running tests

-Because docker containers have their own filesystem, in order to run the tests on the server you will need to connect a new bash terminal to the server container.
+Because docker containers have their own filesystem, in order to run the tests on the server you will need to connect a new bash terminal to the container running the server.

 To do this run the following script *while the server is already running*:

 `npm run connect`

-This will start a bash terminal session within the server container.
-From here you can run `npm test` to see the test results.
+This will start a bash terminal session within the container.
+From here, you can run `npm test` to see the test results.

 ## Documentation